Frequently Asked Questions

 No. The term Lite is only due to a few geometric modelling limitations.
 Currently it does not handle some curves, domes, BRep meshes.
 Those are all being worked on, and then the term Lite would go away from TAD Designer Lite and it would be only TAD Designer We are committed to make even TAD Designer free, not just the Lite version.
 As explained elsewhere, there are ways to make money both for us as well as for you.
 But not by selling the software to you

 Will my email address and password be misused?

-You would receive occasional emails from us.
+You would receive (very occasionally or one can say; rarely) emails from us.
 If you are super-worried about your email address and/or password; you can setup a free gmail account in five minutes and use that gmail address for participating.